Pune Mahanagar Parivahan Mahamandal Limited: Operations

 PMPML has a fleet of 2000 buses maintained at 9 CNG bus depots and 4 electric bus depots, which ferry around 900,000 passengers every day.
 There is no diesel bus running in the fleet.
 12-meter electric buses are deployed on all major routes at high frequency.
 9-meter CNG buses travel numerous roads, including city centers, and also provide transport to students of PMC schools.
-Distant towns like Lonavala, Paud, Shirval, Jejuri, Yawat, Ranjangaon MIDC, Junnar, etc. are becoming part of the service.
+Distant towns like Lonavala, Mulshi, Panshet, Sarola, Nira, Patas, Shirur, Rajgurunagar, etc. are becoming part of the service.
 PMPML also provides a special electric bus service to Infosys employees commuting from Pune city and Pimpri-Chinchwad to the Hinjawadi IT hub and back.

 PMPML acquired the first lot of 25 electric buses in February 2019 and the second lot of 50 electric buses in August 2019.
 As of August 2022, the fleet size of electric buses is 395.
 PMPML also plans to acquire 1000 such electric buses by the end of 2023.